dsc-jiit-128/Hacktoberfest_ML_Regression/README.md

 [2]: http://www.facebook.com/dscjiitnoida/

-### Hurray!
-You just got closer to completing your Hacktoberfest challenge.
+### HURRAYYY!!!
+You just got closer to completing your Hacktoberfest challenge.🌱